You are on the page: Scriptures.ruUpanishads

 Such is the secret doctrine of the Upanishad.

 Om!
-May He protect us both; may He nourish us both; may we work together with great energy, may our studies be powerful and effective, may we not quarrel (or hate anyone).
+May He protect us both; may He nourish us both; may we work together with great energy, may our studies be powerful and effective, may we not quarrel (and hate anyone).

 Om!
 Shanti, Shanti, Shanti!